rust-lang/rust/active/0243-trait-based-exception-handling.md

-`throw` is very simple: `throw EXPR` is essentially the same thing as `Err(EXPR)?`; in other words it throws the exception `EXPR` to the innermost `try` block, or to the function's caller if there is none.
+`throw` is very simple: `throw EXPR` is essentially the same thing as `Err(EXPR)?`; in other words it throws the exception `EXPR` to the innermost `catch` block, or to the function's caller if there is none.

 A `throws` clause on a function: